Death on display: UK show investigates inevitable

 With a broad smile and jaunty manner perhaps at odds with his chosen obsession, he added: "Like it or not, we're not going to live forever."

-Curator Kate Forde organised the exhibition around five themes, and sought to make the show feel as personal as possible rather than being a spectacle.
+Curator Kate Forde organized the exhibition around five themes, and sought to make the show feel as personal as possible rather than being a spectacle.

-By placing artefacts from Japan and Nepal close to those from the United States and Mexico, the exhibition underlines how different cultures deal with death in radically different ways.
+By placing artifacts from Japan and Nepal close to those from the United States and Mexico, the exhibition underlines how different cultures deal with death in radically different ways.

 Mexico, with its Day of the Dead holiday, takes a more head-on approach than some cultures who seek to avoid the subject.